rockykr15/Text-Based-Utility/README.md

 4. Click the "Copy" button to copy the converted text to your clipboard.

 ## Contact Information
-For any inquiries or feedback, please contact Manoranjankumar via email at manoranjankumar8051@gmail.com.
+For any inquiries or feedback, please contact Rocky Kumar via email at rockykr150498@gmail.com.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.